-A comparison between daily erythemal irradiation derived from Brewer measurements by this method, and daily values derived from Bentham spectra that are available at time steps of 6 min at Potsdam, and from SPECTRO 320D spectra measured at one-minute time steps is shown in Fig. 2.
+A comparison between daily erythemal irradiation derived from Brewer measurements by this method, and daily values derived from Bentham spectra that are available at time steps of 6 min at Potsdam for the year 2002, and from SPECTRO 320D spectra measured at one-minute time steps for the year 2005 is shown in Fig. 2.